JannesSP/Pythools/README.md

 # Create project with latex
 python3 cProDir.py -p link_project -l link_data/ -tex --author 'Jannes Spangenberg' --supervisor 'Jannes Spangenberg' -org 'Friedrich-Schiler-University' -pd 'This is a test project'
 ```
+Latex title page created with the code above.
+Click on the picture to see some other example pictures.
 [![latex title page](./img/title_page.png)](./img/)